5 Financial Reporting of Financial Assets and Financial Liabilities

 To measure the cross currency swaps, future cash flows are calculated and then discounted.
 The calculated cash flows result from the contract conditions and the USD forward rates (development of exchange rates expected by the market).
 Discounting is based on market interest rate data as of the reporting date for comparable instruments (EURIBOR rate of the same tenor).
 The fair value contains the credit risk of the cross currency swaps and therefore allows for adjustments for the company’s own credit risk or for the counterparty credit risk.

 Equity Instruments to Be Recognized at Fair Value in Other Comprehensive Income

 In general, the equity instruments to be recognized at fair value in other comprehensive income are shares in companies that were acquired with long-term strategic intentions.

-These equity instruments to be recognized at fair value under other comprehensive income are initially stated at their fair value, plus the directly attributable transaction costs.
+These equity instruments to be recognized at fair value in other comprehensive income are initially stated at their fair value, plus the directly attributable transaction costs.
 Subsequent measurement is at fair value as a general rule.
 Changes in the fair value are recognized in other comprehensive income.

-The fair value of equity instruments to be recognized at fair value under other comprehensive income is based on quoted market prices as of the reporting date.
-If these equity instruments are derecognized, the cumulative gain or loss recognized under other comprehensive income is transferred to retained earnings, not affecting net income.
+The fair value of equity instruments to be recognized at fair value in other comprehensive income is based on quoted market prices as of the reporting date.
+If these equity instruments are derecognized, the cumulative gain or loss recognized in other comprehensive income is transferred to retained earnings, not affecting net income.
 Interest on interest-bearing financial instruments of this category is calculated using the effective interest method.
 Dividends on equity instruments in this category are shown in the income statement.